-The Restricted Substances List (RSL) represents the main tool to reach the ambitious goal to complitely eliminate hazardous chemical substances by 2020.
+The Restricted Substances List (RSL) represents the main tool to reach the ambitious goal to completely eliminate hazardous chemical substances.

-To ensure the maximum safety of products (for consumers) and to minimize the environmental impact, Benetton RSL is divided in Manufacturing RSL (MRSL) and Product RSL (PRSL) and it is also part of the supply contract.
+To ensure the maximum safety of products (for consumers) and to minimize the environmental impact, Benetton RSL is part of the supply contract.

 Benetton’s RSL is constantly updated according to the procedure described in the RSL Screening Methodology.